Marcabru: The Cleansing Bowl (From Occitan)

 Nobody gets so fat from pride

-Satan can't grasp him when he's died.
+Satan can't snatch him when he's died.

 For the Lord who knows all that was